Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Conclusion

+We have studied polydisperse droplet collisions in homogeneous isotropic turbulence at Reynolds numbers up to $Re_\lambda=418$ by means of direct numerical simulations (DNSs).
+The bidisperse collision kernel, relative radial velocity (RRV) and radial distribution function (RDF) at contact have been obtained for droplet pairs with Stokes numbers in the range $St\in[0.02,2]$.
+These data are important for understanding how turbulence affects the growth of droplets in warm atmospheric clouds.
+The statistics were obtained in the absence of gravity, in order to isolate turbulent mechanisms and to target the smallest droplets within the bottleneck range.
+While these results are particularly relevant in the context of recent theories of warm rain formation that invoke turbulent intermittency and rapid growth of statistically ``lucky'' droplets, it is important to bear in mind that they cannot be used directly in large-eddy simulations (LESs) of convective clouds without accounting for gravitational settling of larger droplets.

-The influence of polydispersity is highly dependent on the Stokes number.
-At small Stokes numbers ($St \lesssim 0.5$), polydispersity enhances collisions because the increased relative velocities from differential sampling dominate over the weak preferential concentration.
-Conversely, at larger Stokes numbers, polydispersity attenuates collisions because it weakens both preferential concentration and the sling effect, which are the dominant mechanisms at higher inertia and strongly increase the collision rate in this regime.
-Thus, the role of polydispersity transitions from being a facilitator to a suppressor of collisions as particle inertia increases.
+Our findings establish that differential sampling is an effective mechanism by which differently-sized droplets collide under turbulence, even in the absence of gravity.
+This contrasts with the conventional view that primarily links polydispersity to collisions induced by gravitational settling.
+Droplets with separate relaxation times cluster less, but exhibit larger relative velocities, so that the influence of polydispersity is highly dependent on the Stokes number.
+At $St \lesssim 0.4$, polydispersity enhances collisions because the increased relative velocities from differential sampling compensate for the reduction in clustering.
+Conversely, at larger Stokes numbers, preferential concentration and the sling effect are the dominant collision mechanisms, and polydispersity attenuates collisions in this regime because it rapidly decorrelates the number density fields.
+Thus, the role of polydispersity transitions from enhancing to surpressing collisions as droplet inertia increases.

-A key contribution of this work is the introduction of a novel, physically transparent parameterization for the bidisperse turbulent collision kernel.
-By blending monodisperse inertial effects with polydispersity-driven differential sampling, our model captures the essential physics across the relevant Stokes number regimes.
-This parameterization reduces the complexity of the bidisperse kernel to two one-dimensional measurements and may serve as a foundation for the development of more general models for the turbulent collision kernel in cloud microphysics schemes.

-Through simulations of coalescing droplets, we have shown that turbulence alone can bridge the size gap.
-Rapid broadening of the droplet size distribution (DSD) due to turbulence was observed even for typical cloud droplets with Stokes numbers around $St \approx 0.2$, providing a viable pathway for growth within the bottleneck range.

-It has been postulated that turbulent intermittency in clouds may play a crucial role in overcoming the bottleneck problem.
-Our simulations provide evidence supporting this hypothesis.
-By simulating an increase in the local energy dissipation rate, we observed a dramatic enhancement in droplet growth rates.
-This suggests that short-lived, intense turbulent events within clouds could be a key factor in accelerating the onset of precipitation.
-Depending on the Stokes number regime (or the local turbulence intensity, respectively), initially narrow droplet size distributions can broaden faster than wider ones.
-This highlights the complex, non-trivial relationship between the initial droplet population and its subsequent evolution in a turbulent environment, warranting further investigation.